newmen93/sdk-tools/README.md

-Building platform-tools and build-tools for Android, such as aapt aapt2 aidl zipalign adb fastboot ... etc</br>
+Building platform-tools and build-tools for Android, such as `aapt aapt2 aidl zipalign adb fastboot` ... etc</br>

-If you need other tools, please refer to existing tools to add CMakeLists.txt
+If you need other tools, please refer to existing tools to add CMake file

 Currently only test aarch64 architecture</br>

-for other architectures you may need to refer to Android.bp to modify the corresponding CMakeLists.txt
+For other architectures you may need to refer to Android.bp to modify the corresponding CMake file

  ****
 ### How to build